bseverns/seedBox/docs/builder_bootstrap.md

   with `MidiRouter::debugDump()`.
 Compare USB vs. TRS feeds.
 - **Seed chaos**: When triggers look random, print the seed table via `SeedTable::debugDescribe()` to confirm reseed order.
-- **Audio silence**: The Sampler and Granular engines are still stubs.
+- **Audio silence**: The Sampler and Granular engines are works in progress.
 Confirm the scheduler is firing by watching the OLED snapshots before hunting in DSP code.
 - **Native vs. hardware mismatches**: Wrap hardware-only includes with